qauaan0/cybersecurity-portfolio/Aws-iam-security-auditor/README.md

 Refer to the [IAM Auditor Flowchart](./iam-auditor-flowchart.png) within this folder to see the architecture.

 ## Security Checks
+Scoring Methodology: Risk scores are cumulative.
+Users can accrue points from multiple findings, since combined risks (an overprivileged policy and no MFA) represent greater overall exposure.
+Weights were assigned based on my own judgment of relative severity; for example, full administrative access poses more immediate risk than a single stale access key.

 | Finding | Risk Score |
 |---|---:|